officialchris89/Decentralised-ICP-Blockchain-EHR-System-For-NHS-/README.md

 ## Project Initiative

-This project was developed and submitted to the University Of Bolton, United Kingdom as part of a research initiative in Partial fulfilment for the Award of MSc Degree in Software Engineering.
+This project was developed and submitted to the University of Bolton, United Kingdom as part of a research initiative in Partial fulfilment for the Award of MSc Degree in Software Engineering.

 ## Objectives